Home - Italian - Fork-Tender Chicken Cacciatore

 Fork-tender slow-cooked chicken thighs in a tasty sauce with mushrooms, bell peppers and tomato.

-Growing up with an Italian grandmother, I watched how she cooked her own version of this rustic dish, usually with rabbit and real, foraged wild mushrooms (that I was afraid to eat).
+Growing up, I watched my Italian grandmother cook her version of this rustic dish, usually with rabbit and foraged wild mushrooms (that I was not adventurous enough to eat!).
 She simmered it for hours and hours, until the sauce was deep, dark red and the meat was beyond fork tender.

 Raw chicken thighs, red bell pepper, portobello mushrooms, shallots, salt and pepper and a jar of tomato paste in a pan.

-• Chicken thighs: For the best flavor, I recommend bone-in, skin-on chicken thighs or a combination of chicken legs and thighs.
-You can also use boneless, skinless chicken thighs, in which case the cooking time will be slightly shorter (see the recipe notes).
-Chicken breasts or a whole cut-up chicken are great in this recipe, but keep in mind the breasts will take less time to cook than the dark meat.
+• Chicken parts: I recommend using bone-in, skin-on chicken thighs or a combination of chicken legs and thighs because they won’t become dry after slow-braising.
+You can also use boneless, skinless chicken thighs, a whole cut-up chicken, or just bone-in breasts, but keep in mind they will take less time to cook than the dark meat.

 • Rosemary: For some reason, the word cacciatore makes me think of a dense forest on a fall day.
 Fresh rosemary captures that feeling, and of course, it has a wonderful piney scent and flavor.
 Use half the amount of another aromatic dried herb such as oregano or thyme.